deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 Kevin and Byron turned to the door.
 A slim, trim woman in a dark suit gave them a slim, trim smile and invited herself in.
 Of Rachael, there was no sign.
 "Mister Jenkins.
 I'm pleased to see you have this well in hand.
 I'll pretend the bit where you mused about sharing classified information was purely speculative."

 "Special Agent… Williams, right?"
 Kevin greeted her, dredging the name up from memory.
 They hadn't met since the Hierarchy debriefing at Scotch Creek, back before the San Diego blast.
-“Pleasure to see you again, always nice to see my tax dollars walk in the door wearing Armani.”
+"Pleasure to see you again, always nice to see my tax dollars walk in the door wearing Armani."

 "Good memory."
 Williams acknowledged him.